-Cultural Nights for Toddlers
+Cultural Nights for Kids

-As a parent of two toddlers (aged 18 months and a little over 2.5 years), one of my goals is to expose them to a variety of different cultures.
+As a parent of two toddlers (aged 18 months and 2.5 years), one of my goals is to expose them to a variety of different cultures.
 I've always loved learning about, and experiencing, the types of music, literature, dancing, and food that different cultures have to offer (pretty sure I could eat falafel all day, every day!)
 This is something that my husband and I want to share with our sons.
-We want to learn together, and build a family tradition of our own, by periodically holding a cultural night in our home.
+We want to learn together, and build a family tradition of our own, by periodically holding a "cultural night" in our home.
 We've done this several times since our sons have been born.
 Typically, we select a country, then choose a recipe and music to listen to while we eat.
 And as the boys grow, we can do even more!

-Why have cultural nights for toddlers?
+Why have cultural nights for kids?

 To learn about the rest of the world!
 My husband and I would love to travel more, but with two small children, (plus having enough time and resources) that can be a challenge.
 Crafting a cultural night is one way to experience the world from your own home.

 This idea is also two-fold.
 My hope is that exposure to new and different foods will allow my boys to become well-rounded eaters.
-It's well known that toddlers can be very picky eaters and this can be frustrating for parents.
+It's well known that kids can be very picky eaters and this can be frustrating for parents.
 And do I ever understand!
 Overall, my boys are fairly accepting of new foods, but there have been situations where they've refused food, thrown it on the floor, or carried on about how they wanted something else (an orange, a banana, anything but this black bean burger!)
 During a cultural night, we can push their taste buds and encourage adventurous eating.
 It also makes the meal fun, and not a power struggle.

-Tried and Toddler Approved
+Tried and Kid Approved

 So what Cultural Nights have we tried so far?